awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 +  If you use `SET` statements to perform identical initialization for each client connection, you can do so while preserving transaction\-level multiplexing\.
 In this case, you move the statements that set up the initial session state into the initialization query used by a proxy\.
 This property is a string containing one or more SQL statements, separated by semicolons\.

    For example, you can define an initialization query for a proxy that sets certain configuration parameters\.
 Then, RDS Proxy applies those settings whenever it sets up a new connection for that proxy\.
 You can remove the corresponding `SET` statements from your application code, so that they don't interfere with transaction\-level multiplexing\.
+**Important**
+ For proxies associated with MySQL databases, don't set the configuration parameter `sql_auto_is_null` to `true` or a nonzero value in the initialization query\.
+Doing so might cause incorrect application behavior\.

  The proxy pins the session to the current connection in the following situations where multiplexing might cause unexpected behavior:
 +  Any statement with a text size greater than 16 KB causes the proxy to pin the session\.